Updated May 27, 2020

 This guide is about automating order fulfillment on your Shopify store.

 Even if you don’t sell on Amazon you can still use FBA.
-By the way if you haven’t sold on Amazon yet join the party it’s an easy sales channel 💰💵
+If you haven’t sold on Amazon yet join the party it’s an easy additional revenue channel 💰💵